Whatever Remains Must Be True: Filtering Drives Reasoning in LLMs, Shaping Diversity: Introduction

 To address this, we explicitly define the desired target distribution: one that \emph{always} outputs correct solutions while remaining as close as possible to the base model, thus preserving any solution included therein ~\citep{khalifa_distributional_2021,kim_guaranteed_2025}.
 Direct sampling is infeasible, but we can approximate it with an autoregressive policy using Distributional Policy Gradient Algorithms~\citep[DPG][]{parshakova_distributional_2019,khalifa_distributional_2021,go_aligning_2023}.
 Concretely, we apply $f$-DPG \citep{go_aligning_2023}, which minimizes an $f$-divergence \citep{polyanskiy2025information} to this target.
-Different divergences trade off precision (probability of sampling a correct solution) and coverage (probability of sampling at least one correct given a sufficiently large sampling budget): Reverse KL emphasizes the former, Forward KL the latter~\citep{bishop_pattern_2006}.
-To interpolate between them, we introduce $\alpha$-DPG, based on \rev{$\alpha$-divergences~\citep{renyi_measures_1961, cressie_multinomial_1984, amari_-divergence_1985}}.
-Notably, this method unifies RLVR (Reverse KL) and \rev{both KL-DPG~\citep{parshakova_distributional_2019,khalifa_distributional_2021, go_aligning_2023}} and Rejection Sampling Fine-Tuning (Forward KL)~\citep{zelikman_star_2022,yuan_scaling_2023} under a single umbrella.
-We coin this approach Distributional Matching with Verifiable Rewards (DMVR), positioning it under the general framework of Distributional Matching~\citep{khalifa_distributional_2021,korbak_controlling_2022,korbak_reinforcement_2022}.
+Different divergences trade off precision (probability of sampling a correct solution) and coverage (probability of sampling at least one correct solution given a sufficiently large sampling budget): Reverse KL emphasizes the former, Forward KL the latter~\citep{bishop_pattern_2006}.
+To interpolate between them, we introduce $\alpha$-DPG, based on $\alpha$-divergences~\citep{renyi_measures_1961, cressie_multinomial_1984, amari_-divergence_1985}.
+Notably, this method unifies RLVR (Reverse KL) and both KL-DPG~\citep{parshakova_distributional_2019,khalifa_distributional_2021, go_aligning_2023} and Rejection Sampling Fine-Tuning (Forward KL)~\citep{zelikman_star_2022,yuan_scaling_2023} under a single umbrella.
+We call this approach Distributional Matching with Verifiable Rewards (DMVR), positioning it under the general framework of Distributional Matching~\citep{khalifa_distributional_2021,korbak_controlling_2022,korbak_reinforcement_2022}.

-We evaluate $\alpha$-DPG in \textsc{Lean}, a proof assistant that automatically verifies formal mathematical proofs.
-In this setting, success requires not only correct candidates but also diversity across proof attempts, since harder theorems may only be solved by rare derivations.
-We find that $\alpha$-DPG achieves state-of-the-art performance, producing models that lie on the Pareto frontier between precision (\texttt{pass@1}) and coverage (\texttt{pass@256}) \rev{and that surpass prior methods in coverage}.
+We evaluate $\alpha$-DPG in \textsc{Lean}, a proof assistant that automatically verifies formal mathematical proofs.In this setting, success requires not only correct candidates but also diversity across proof attempts, since harder theorems may be solvable only through rare derivations.
+We find that $\alpha$-DPG achieves state-of-the-art performance, producing models that lie on the Pareto frontier between precision (\texttt{pass@1}) and coverage (\texttt{pass@256}), and that surpass prior methods in coverage\footnote{We make the code available at \url{https://github.com/naver/alpha-dpg}.}.